Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/readme.md

  az deployment group create --resource-group oragroup --template-file main.bicep --parameters main.bicepparam
 ```

 - Deployment progress can be viewed in Azure Portal.
 (Portal -> Resource group -> Deployments).
-Custom script logs are written in each VM by default  to the directory:  /var/lib/waagent/custom-script/download/0/
+Custom script logs are written in each VM by default  to the directory:  /var/lib/waagent/custom-script/download/0/ .
+The complete deployment should take about ~20 mins.

 ## How to verify the deployment

+- Verify if template deployment is fully successful, without any errors.
 - Login to the Observer node, using ssh.
 Please note that if JIT policy is enabled on your VM automatically, you have to Request access before running ssh.

 ```powershell
 ssh <adminusername>@<observeripaddress>